Risk Assessment

 Undetected: Problem persists until major consequence surfaces

 Aim for immediate or rapid detection.
+Every outbound draft in my client’s system went through human review for months—immediate detection as a standing workflow step, not a spot-check.
 If your only detection mechanism is “customer complains” or “lawsuit filed,” your safeguards are inadequate.

 Planning Recovery